Hike up the mountain.

 (including C and C++, Basic, Visual Basic, ForTran, and Pascal),

-and also HTML web development, scripting languages, and SQL database programming
+HTML web development, scripting languages, and SQL.
+I

 enjoy making demonstration equipment and experimental apparatus,